5 Inspiring Covers of John Lennon’s “Imagine”

 “Imagine” is such an accessible tune, in fact, that countless artists have put their own spin on it.
 And some of those covers are truly worthy of John Lennon’s iconic original.

-So, here, in no particular order, are Roadie’s top five covers of John Lennon’s “Imagine.”
-Oh, and we’ve included links to guitar tabs and guitar chords to the different versions – especially handy if you want to teach yourself guitar.
+So, here, in no particular order, are Roadie’s 5 best & Inspiring Covers of John Lennon’s “Imagine”” Oh, and we’ve included links to guitar tabs and guitar chords to the different versions – especially handy if you want to teach yourself guitar.
 (To get you started, here are the chords for the original version).

 Performed at the “America: A Tribute to Heroes” telethon on September 21st, 2001, Neil Young’s rendition of “Imagine” doesn’t veer too far from Lennon’s original.
 But, there’s a haunting fragility to Young’s delivery that puts his signature stamp on it.
 The string section that backs him is also a nice touch.